-Explore the Knepp Rewilding Project on Foot during the Covid-19 Crisis
+Exploring the Knepp Rewilding Project on Foot during the Covid-19 Crisis

 There are 16 miles of public and permissive footpaths within the Knepp Rewilding project, which cover an area of 3,500 acres, and five tree viewing-platforms, close to public footpaths, offering wonderful panoramas of the surrounding countryside.
 There is also a bird-hide overlooking Knepp Lake.